Wedding Night (1947 film)

 Wedding Night (Swedish: Bröllopsnatten) is a 1947 Swedish comedy film directed by Bodil Ipsen and starring Max Hansen, Sickan Carlsson and Inga Landgré.
 It was shot at the Sundbyberg Studios in Stockholm.
 The film's sets were designed by the art director Max Linder.
 It is an adaptation of the 1944 British play Is Your Honeymoon Really Necessary?.

 Synopsis

-A man's plans to get married to his fiancée are thwarted by the fact he has not yet got a divorce from his previous wife.
+A man's plans to marry his fiancée are thwarted because he has not yet been divorced from his previous wife.